Turtle Patient 143: Thari, Juvenile Olive Ridley

 Weight: 14.6 kg

-Thari has kindly been adopted by Eva Kormošová, by Maureen, by Anina & Philipp, and by Estrella González Tàpias.
+Thari has kindly been adopted by Eva Kormošová, by Maureen, by Anina & Philipp, by Estrella González Tàpias, for Paia and Lucca by Paul, Jarno, by Anja & Felix Kohl, and by the Shampoo Bars Team.

 Thari has some historic damage to her carapace, and in areas it is soft and quite abnormal.
 She is quite buoyant because of these injuries.
 Not only has ghost gear claimed her from left flipper, but she also has signs of ligature marks around her neck, so she’s lucky she wasn’t strangled.
 Thari is eating well which is encouraging, but it remains to be seen if her buoyancy issues will resolve.